jimmysoda/wikiquote-tweet-awslambda/README.md

 Acknowledgements
 ----------------
-- Thanks to @onema for his [lambda-tweet](https://github.com/onema/lambda-tweet) AWS Lambda application that I used as a reference on how to use tweepy
+- Thanks to @onema for the [lambda-tweet](https://github.com/onema/lambda-tweet) AWS Lambda application that I used as a reference on how to use tweepy
-- Thanks to @natetyles for his [wikiquotes-api](https://github.com/natetyler/wikiquotes-api) that I used as a reference on how to call the wikiquote.org API and parse its response
+- Thanks to @natetyles for the [wikiquotes-api](https://github.com/natetyler/wikiquotes-api) repository that I used as a reference on how to call the wikiquote.org API and parse its response
+- Thanks to @dev-techmoe for the [tweepy status structure gist](https://gist.github.com/dev-techmoe/ef676cdd03ac47ac503e856282077bf2) that I used as a reference to parse the results from tweepy